wix-incubator/react-native-crash-course/docs/App.Navigation.md

 * Learned how to work with [Modals](https://wix.github.io/react-native-navigation/docs/modal), and
 * Learned how to [style the navigator](https://wix.github.io/react-native-navigation/docs/style-options) using the Options object and how to dynamically merge options.

-You can view the full project in [this repository]( https://github.com/wix-playground/wix-mobile-crash-course).
-It's originally written with class components.
-Functional components version can be found in [this branch](https://github.com/wix-incubator/react-native-crash-course/tree/functional-components-hooks)
+You can view the full project in [this repository](https://github.com/wix-playground/wix-mobile-crash-course).
+Also you can find class components version in [this branch](https://github.com/wix-incubator/react-native-crash-course/tree/class-components)

 ***
 # What’s Next